Skip to content

 And it was a reasonable choice.
 Built on a bluff above the sea, Genoa offers excellent viewing possibilities, and the weather is nearly perfect virtually every year, owing to the importance of its port.

-You can either take a stroll down the street, appreciating the incredible architecture along the way, or go into places that we highly recommend if you have enough time.
+If you have enough time, you can stroll down the street, appreciate the incredible architecture, or visit places we highly recommend.
 Trust me when I say there’s a treasure inside.

 Things to Do:

-- Walk around the arcades of the other palaces, like Palazzo Della Meridiana, Palazzo Bianco, and Palazzo Tursi.
+• You can walk around the arcades of the other palaces, such as Palazzo Della Meridiana, Palazzo Bianco, and Palazzo Tursi.

-- Ask about an English-speaking tour guide to discover more about the fascinating stories surrounding the royal family who once resided here.
+• Ask an English-speaking tour guide to discover more about the fascinating stories surrounding the royal family who once resided here.

-- Take your camera or make sure your phone is fully charged because the images here will be stunning.
+• Take your camera or ensure your phone is fully charged because the images here will be stunning.

-- Come back in the evening when the illuminations are turned on to highlight the architectural elements.
-It will provide you with a unique perspective on the structure.
+• Return in the evening when the illuminations are turned on to highlight the architectural elements.
+This will give you a unique perspective on the structure.

 Things not to Do:

-- Don’t go there until you’ve confirmed that you’ll be able to visit palaces.
-On Saturdays, Palazzo Della Meridiana is open.
+• Don’t go there until you’ve confirmed that you can visit the palaces.
+Palazzo Della Meridiana is open on Saturdays.

-- These palaces are situated on Via XX Settembre but don’t bring your shopping bags there.
+• These palaces are on Via XX Settembre, but don’t bring your shopping bags there.
 It would be inconvenient to stroll about with your hands full of things.

-Pro Tip: Before visiting the Via Garibaldi palaces, make sure to check the opening hours and days, as they may be closed for restoration.
+Pro Tip: Before visiting the Via Garibaldi palaces, check the opening hours and days, as they may be closed for restoration.
 The busiest tourist season is on weekday mornings, especially in the summer.

 5- Drifting on the Gulf of Genoa: Porto Antico